context-labs/sglang/VERIFICATION_README.md

 The system should have a near-zero (if not zero) False Negative Rate and a low False Positive Rate.

 ### Reputation

+**Please Note**: *After experimenting with implementating the operator reputation described in this section, the "update formula" ended up being more complicated than I anticipated.
+Even if you do it mathematically correctly, it has weird edge cases.
+I've pivoted away from the Bayesian approach and went with a much simpler hypothesis testing approach, and so far that's been working out better.*

 We will introduce a "Spoofer Probability" that assigns each operator a 1% chance of being a "spoofer".

 | Operator ID | Spoofer Probability |